Free ebook offering step-by-step guidance and tools to set up your performance management system.

 The Right Tool for All Scales: Teamflect

-Regardless of which performance rating scale you decide to implement in your organization, you need a performance management software that will fit your needs perfectly.
+Choosing the right rating scale framework is only half the battle; you also need an agile performance management system to bring it to life.
 Not only should your performance review tool allow you to customize rating scales, but also make the transition seamless.
-If your organization uses Microsoft Teams or Outlook as their main communication and collaboration platform, then the best software for you, beyond the shadow of a doubt is Teamflect.
+If your organization uses Microsoft Teams or Outlook for daily collaboration, Teamflect is the most seamless, natively integrated solution available.

 Teamflect is an all-in-one HR software designed specifically for the Microsoft ecosystem and it boasts the most intuitive and customizable performance evaluation and measuring capabilities in the market today.